Scotiabank Boosts Guardian Capital Group (TSE:GCG) Price Target to C$52.00

-Guardian Capital Group (TSE:GCG – Get Rating) had its target price increased by analysts at Scotiabank from C$49.00 to C$52.00 in a report released on Friday, BayStreet.CA reports.
-Scotiabank’s target price points to a potential upside of 30.82% from the stock’s previous close.
+Guardian Capital Group (TSE:GCG – Get Rating) had its price target raised by stock analysts at Scotiabank from C$49.00 to C$52.00 in a research report issued on Friday, BayStreet.CA reports.
+Scotiabank’s price objective would indicate a potential upside of 31.65% from the stock’s previous close.

-A number of other analysts also recently commented on GCG.
-BMO Capital Markets reaffirmed an “outperform” rating and set a C$48.00 price target on shares of Guardian Capital Group in a research report on Monday, January 10th.
-CIBC raised their target price on Guardian Capital Group from C$47.00 to C$49.00 in a research report on Wednesday, January 26th.
+Several other research firms have also issued reports on GCG.
+BMO Capital Markets restated an “outperform” rating and issued a C$48.00 price target on shares of Guardian Capital Group in a research report on Monday, January 10th.
+CIBC raised their price target on Guardian Capital Group from C$47.00 to C$49.00 in a research report on Wednesday, January 26th.

-GCG stock traded up C$0.75 during trading on Friday, reaching C$39.75.
-The stock had a trading volume of 514 shares, compared to its average volume of 713.
-The company has a quick ratio of 0.63, a current ratio of 0.90 and a debt-to-equity ratio of 15.55.
-The company has a market capitalization of C$1.07 billion and a price-to-earnings ratio of 5.44.
-Guardian Capital Group has a one year low of C$28.20 and a one year high of C$43.50.
-The company’s 50 day moving average is C$37.52 and its two-hundred day moving average is C$36.15.

 Guardian Capital Group Limited, together with its subsidiaries, operates as a diversified financial services company in Canada and internationally.
 The company manages institutional assets for pension plans, insurers, foundations, endowments, third-party mutual funds, and ETFs; and provides private wealth management services to individuals, families, charitable organizations, and family foundations.